 Marvel at the Gothic beauty of Église Notre-Dame de Dijon

 Since its inception, this ancient basilica has been a beacon for pilgrims from across Europe, drawn to venerate the tomb of Saint Bénigne.
 Throughout its storied history, it has weathered fire, destruction, and pillage, yet has still been meticulously preserved.
 In fact, shortly after the Revolution, it was elevated to the status of a cathedral for a whole new diocese.
+Delving into the history of Saint-Bénigne in Dijon offers valuable insights into its captivating past.
+Additionally, don’t miss the chance to tour the Romanesque crypt – nestled within the lower level of a grand rotunda, it showcases eye-catching sculptures hailing from the early 11th century!

 Relax at Jardin Botanique de l’Arquebuse

 The stunning Arquebuse Park, a favorite hotspot amongst the locals of Dijon, stretches out over a sprawling 5 hectares.
 This green sanctuary houses a botanical garden, a museum, and a planetarium.
-Within its borders, you’ll find an awe-inspiring variety of around 1500 different types of plants and a whooping 250 species of trees.
+Within its borders, you’ll find an awe-inspiring variety of around 1500 different types of plants and a whopping 250 species of trees.
 This park is truly a paradise for nature lovers!

 If you’re a fan of all things mustard, Edmond Fallot Moutarderie in Dijon is a place you simply can’t miss.
 Established in 1840, this family-run operation continues to honor age-old traditions while offering a diverse variety of artisanal mustards.